 Anti-money laundering (AML) and terrorist financing (CTF) pose great risks for financial institutions.
 KYC (Know Your Customer) is also an important factor in combating financial crime and money laundering, and it is the most critical aspect of customer identification as it is the first step in the process.

-What Is KYC in Banking?
+What Is KYC Know Your Customer in Banking

 KYC in banking is to ensure that its customers, agents, consultants are anti-bribery.
-Banks, insurers, export creditors and other financial institutions are increasingly demanding that customers provide detailed due diligence information.
-KYC is also a mandatory process to periodically identify and verify the identity of the customer when opening an account and over time.
+Banks, insurers, export creditors, and other financial institutions are increasingly demanding that customers provide detailed due diligence information.
+Kyc is also a mandatory process to periodically identify and verify the identity of the customer when opening an account and over time.

 KYC has become a prerequisite for accessing a large number of services in banking services and other sectors over the past 15 years.
-This means that banks have to use KYC legally to make sure their customers are the people they claim.
+This means that banks have to use kyc legally to make sure their customers are the people they claim.
 Banks may refuse to open an account or stop the business relationship if The customer does not even meet the minimum KYC requirements.

 Why KYC in Banking Is Important?